MartinRapcan/MartinRapcan/README.md

 ## 🎥 Star Wars Favorites

 - Favorite movie: The Empire Strikes Back
-- Favorite character: Han Solo
+- Favorite character: Luke Skywalker
 - Favorite quote: "There is a great disturbance in the Force."
 - Favorite planet: Tatooine
 - Favorite ship: Millennium Falcon